magarenzo/METAR-Bot/README.md

 ---

-Created as a final project for CSC271.
+Created as a final project for CSC271 (Software I: Utilities and Internals).